-Covid 19 coronavirus: Positive case attended fitness class at Te Atatū primary school
+Covid 19 coronavirus: Positive case attended fitness class at West Auckland primary school

-A Te Atatū primary school hall will undergo a deep clean after it was visited by a Covid positive case.
+An Auckland primary school hall will undergo a deep clean after a person who attended a fitness class went on to test positive for Covid-19.

-The person attended the Buttabean Motivation Bootcamp fitness class at the Edmonton Primary School hall at 5.15am on August 10 and 11, parents were told tonight.
+The person attended the Buttabean Motivation bootcamp at the Edmonton Primary School hall in the early hours of August 10 and 11, parents were told.

-Principal Margaret Samson told parents no staff or student were at risk from the casual contact.
+Principal Margaret Samson said the Ministry of Health had deemed the 5.15am classes to be low risk to students and staff.

-"The Ministry has assured me that our staff and children are safe and we have no need for concern," she shared on social media.
+"The ministry has assured me that our staff and children are safe and we have no need for concern," she shared on social media.

 "BBM advised that they have procedures in place for cleaning the premises after each session which was carried out by BBM staff on both of these mornings.